 Stuart Schreiber has been a founding core member of the Broad Institute since 2003.
-He was the founding director in 1997 of Harvard’s Institute of Chemistry and Cell Biology, which provided the origins of the Broad Institute’s Chemical Biology Program, now part of the Chemical Biology and Therapeutic Sciences (CBTS) Program.
+He was the founding director in 1997 of Harvard’s Institute of Chemistry and Cell Biology, which provided the origins of the Broad Institute’s Chemical Biology Program and which has since been incorporated into the Chemical Biology and Therapeutic Sciences (CBTS) Program.

 Schreiber is a world leader in chemical biology, using small molecules as probes in uncovering biological functions.
 He has provided some of the most significant small-molecule-based advances, including small-molecule probes of extremely difficult targets and processes (e.g., transcription factors, oncogenes, protein/protein interactions, transdifferentiation of cells) that are at the root of human disease.